adityavaishampayan/ENPM_661_proj3/README.md

 roslaunch astar_differential astar.launch x_pos:=0.0 y_pos:=0.0
  record:=true record_time:=30
 ```
-This will record the bag file for 30s and save it in the results subdirectory.
+This will record the bag file for 30s and save it in the result subdirectory.

 To examine the recorded bag file, use:
 ```
-rosbag info results/turtlebot_walker.bag
+rosbag info result/turtlebot_walker.bag
 ```
 ## Playing the bag file
-To inspect the recorded bag file, go to the results subdirectory and enter:
+To inspect the recorded bag file, go to the result subdirectory and enter:
 ```
 rosbag info turtlebot_walker.bag
 ```